joe-possum/kba-bt0903/readme.txt

 2) copy attached files into the project directory:

-   spp_client_main.c
-   spp_server_main.c
+   app.c (overwrites the default app.c in the soc-empty project) spp_client_main.c spp_server_main.c
    spp_utils.c
    spp_utils.h

-3) copy serial drivers from SDK installation tree to your project directory: source directory: C:\SiliconLabs\SimplicityStudio\v4\developer\sdks\gecko_sdk_suite\v2.1\hardware\kit\common\drivers\

-   copy following files to your project:
-        retargetio.c
-        retargetserial.c
-        retargetserial.h

-4) edit the file hal-config.h in the project directory as follows:
+3) edit the file app.h in the project root directory as follows:

- #define HAL_VCOM_ENABLE                   (1)
+ #define DEBUG_LEVEL 1

- (value of HAL_VCOM_ENABLE is changed from 0 to 1)
+ (value of DEBUG_LEVEL is changed from 0 to 1)

-5) edit the main.c of your project as follows:

-  * add #include "spp_utils.h" in the beginning of main.c

-  * add following line after gecko_init() and before the infinite while(1) loop in main.c:

-    spp_main();

-  This will start the SPP example main loop instead of running the default main loop of the SoC-empty example.
+That's it!
+When you program the application to your development kit, you should see this print at the serial
+output:
+>* SPP server mode *

+Keeping button PB0 or PB1 pressed during reset will select client mode, in that case the print will be:
+>* SPP client mode *

 -------